maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     Mime::Type.register_alias "text/html", :mobile

-Just like in the simple solution, requests from different devices will be served up the correct markup and styles for the device, based on the new mime type.
+Just like in the Mobylette solution, requests from mobile devices will be detected and served the correct markup and styles for the device, based on the new mime type.

 #### Reorganize